kellylougheed/wikipedia-viewer/README.md

 <ul>
 <li> Results searched for and shown using Wikipedia's API.</li><br/>

-<li> Users can have special instructor access to courses they are teaching.
-Only first ten results shown.</li><br/>

 <li> Search bar responds to the user hitting the enter key.</li><br/>

 <li> CSS transitions allow the results to fade in.</li><br/>